lipis/flag-icons/README.md

 $ grunt connect
 ```

-To have only specific countries in the css file, remove the ones that you don't
+To have only specific countries/regions in the css file, remove the ones that you don't
 need from the
 [`flag-icon-list.less`](https://github.com/lipis/flag-icon-css/blob/master/less/flag-icon-list.less)
 file and build it again.